xz0127/tp/docs/DeveloperGuide.md

 4: Input is parsed using the `AvailableCommandParser#parse(String)` method, which also performs input validation and checks whether the input date is today.
 A `DateMatchesPredicate` instance is created based on the parsed date.

-5: The `AvailCommandParser` creates a new `AvailableCommand` instance with boolean value `isToday` and newly created `DateMatchesPredicate` object and returns it to `NuudleParser`, which in turn returns it to `LogicManager`.
+5: The `AvailableCommandParser` creates a new `AvailableCommand` instance with boolean value `isToday` and newly created `DateMatchesPredicate` object and returns it to `NuudleParser`, which in turn returns it to `LogicManager`.

 6: `LogicManager` calls the `AvailableCommand#execute(Model)` method.